 - To increase public access to information related to Toronto economic and labour force development by maintaining its website (icecommittee.org) as an information clearing house.

 ICE members are drawn from the departments and ministries involved with economic development and labour force development activities in Toronto at all three orders of government.
 It is a working level committee.
 Each member contributes an in-depth understanding of the issues, programs, policies and projects in their own portfolio to the Committee’s discussions and work program.
-S/he is the connection between the Committee and the department or ministry s/he represents.
-Each member brings ICE initiatives, partnership opportunities and the information learned through the committee back to their colleagues and executive management.
+Each member is the connection between the Committee and the department or ministry they represent, bringing ICE initiatives, partnership opportunities and the information learned through the committee back to their colleagues and executive management.
 This broader network allows ICE to assist people in contacting appropriate government officials, in receiving feedback on specific initiatives and in influencing directions or actions.

 Current ICE members include representatives from:

-- City of Toronto: Economic Development & Culture; Employment & Social Services; and Social Development, Finance & Administration Divisions.
+- City of Toronto: Economic Development & Culture; Employment & Social Services; Shelter and Support Services (Refugee Response) and Social Development, Finance & Administration Divisions (Toronto Newcomer Office and Youth Employment Partnerships).

-- Province of Ontario: Ministries of Education; Municipal Affairs; Citizenship & Immigration; Advanced Education & Skills Development; and Economic Development & Growth.
+- Province of Ontario: Ministries of Labour, Immigration, Training & Skills Development; Economic Development, Job Creation & Trade.

-- Government of Canada: Immigration, Refugees & Citizenship Canada; Innovation, Science & Economic Development Canada; Employment & Social Development Canada; Service Canada; and FedDev Ontario.
+- Government of Canada: Immigration, Refugees & Citizenship Canada; Innovation, Science & Economic Development Canada; Service Canada; and FedDev Ontario.

 The ICE Network